-The clock choke is one of the most effective chokes available in BJJ Martial Arts, and it is one that you should master.
+The clock choke is one of the most effective chokes available in BJJ martial art and one you should master.
 Indeed, the jiu-jitsu clock strangle can be performed from various positions, including the guard, turtle, side control, mount, etc.

 - First and foremost, you need to be in the top turtle positions.
 And make sure when you’re there to put up a seat belt and a pocket-on-pocket move to maneuver and predict your opponent’s movements.
-Otherwise, it will be much better if you come to install hooks since, despite the clock choke, it will be a lot better and offer you many excellent choices like the back take.
+Otherwise, it will be much better if you come to install hooks since, despite the clock choke, it will be much better and offer you many excellent choices, like taking back.

 - Now, you need to slip your upper hand beneath your opponent’s neck while simultaneously using your other hand to open up the opponent’s gi collar.
-The opponent’s ability to close space and use his hands to deflect your attempts to reach his neck may be a challenging maneuver.
+The opponent’s ability to close space and use his hands to deflect your attempts to reach his neck may be challenging.
 Therefore, to achieve the cross grip, you must first remove the opponent’s hands.

-- Finish the clock choke by moving your feet with small steps in a circle form.
-As a result, you will put more pressure on the opponent’s neck which will force him to give up.
+- Finish the clock choke by moving your feet with small steps in a circle.
+As a result, you will put more pressure on the opponent’s neck, forcing him to give up.

 Need more assistance!

 In the following instructional video, Keenan Cornelius teaches how to perform the jiu-jitsu clock choke submission from the turtle position.
 Have fun!

 Wait!
 In the sections that follow this introduction, you will learn how to execute a clock choke from various Brazilian jiu-jitsu positions.
 Additionally, you’ll learn some fascinating facts regarding this BJJ strangle variation that you should be aware of before you try it out.